Outbreak-Research/Documentation/docs/3D/index.md

 I'm fairly certain that Jake and Gary were intended for "A Day in Raccoon," as they're grouped with Mickey in the game data.
 Jake appears to be some kind of official, possibly an Umbrella executive.
 He's a George type, with appropriate medical gear, when enabled for gameplay.
-Gary is probably an old acquaintence - possibly antagonistic - and that would make Richard Jake's bodyguard.
+Gary is probably an old acquaintance - possibly antagonistic - and that would make Richard Jake's bodyguard.
 Gary is unique, whereas Richard appears to be a variation on UBCS Arnold, and is most likely an undercover USS operative who was assigned the job of guarding Jake.
 Richard's presence, if I am right, would explain why both Gary and Mickey are shot dead during the course of "A Day in Raccoon," and later revive as zombies.
 Other fans have their own opinions and theories ....